graphprotocol/contracts/packages/issuance/docs/testing/reo/IndexerTestGuide.md

 # Should be growing again (pre-denial + post-undeny rewards)
 ```

+### While you are ineligible

+With `revertOnIneligible = true`, presenting a POI / closing an allocation reverts (`Indexer not eligible for rewards`) for as long as you are ineligible.
+Rewards keep accruing and are not lost — but be aware of the interaction with POI staleness below: you cannot present POIs while ineligible, so a prolonged ineligible period can push an allocation past `maxPOIStaleness`, after which rewards are reclaimed as STALE_POI.
+Renew eligibility before that window elapses.

 ### POI staleness

 If an allocation goes without POI presentation for longer than `maxPOIStaleness`, rewards are reclaimed as STALE_POI instead of being paid to the indexer.